raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 ## Evaluation :

 - "Perfect" 2D input points accuracy in $~10cm$ possible.
-- 3D reconstruction highly dependent on valid 2D input points.
+- 3D reconstruction is highly dependent on valid 2D input points.
-- Slight noise in input date results in high error.
+- Slight noise in input date results in a high error.
 - Point of tracking is important.

 ---

-## Project Limiations:
+## Project Limitations:

 - Using only Blender generated scene.
 - Accuracy and noise of the real world are not considered.